js7558/chickendoor/README.md

 optional arguments:

+  -h, --help

-  -h, --help            show this help message and exit
+   show this help message and exit

   -l LATITUDE, --latitude LATITUDE

    latitude of your coop

   -g LONGITUDE, --longitude LONGITUDE

    longitude of your coop

   -e ELEVATION, --elevation ELEVATION

    elevation of your coop

   -o OPENPIN, --openpin OPENPIN

    gpio pin for open

   -c CLOSEPIN, --closepin CLOSEPIN

    gpio pin for close

   -t RUNTIME, --runtime RUNTIME

    runtime for actuator

+  -d, --debug

-  -d, --debug           enable debugging logging
+   enable debugging logging

 # Caveats/Considerations:
 - I use mine on a door that swings on normal hinges, but there isn't any reason you couldn't use this for a door that moves in a single plane.
 There are a lot of door designs online like this where it goes up/down vs. swinging on hinges.
 - It is key to have limit switches on the ends of travel for your motor/actuator mechanism.
-This program uses a fairly simple approach of just leaving the relays open longer than it takes to open or close the door.
+This program uses a fairly simple approach of just leaving the relays energized longer than it takes to open or close the door.
 You could do something more elaborate like reading a switch to shut it off if you want to get more fancy.
 - Good idea to mount your Pi and relay modules in a dust proof enclosure in your coop.
 I epoxied some mounting plates for the Pi and relay module inside of mine and got some cable glands to keep the entry points for cables sealed up.